Grow With Intention

 If you don’t yet know your purpose, you won’t be able to figure this out.
-Luckily for all of you, I’m in the process of developing a new course, Purpose for Obsessive Planners, that will guide you through the process.
+Luckily for all of you, I’m in the process of developing a new course, Find Your Way, that will guide you through the process.
 It’s designed to be re-visited often and you’ll have access for life so that as you discover more about yourself, and what matters most to you, you can update and improve the clarity and definition of your own life’s purpose.

 STEP 1: Determine your needs

 Most of us give money too much power.
 We think it will make us happier (but it doesn’t).
 We go after it as if it’s the most important thing (but it’s not).
 So if you want to overcome its power, learn to know when enough is enough.

 Keeping your purpose in mind, the first step is to figure out the ideal size you’d like your business to be in the next 1-3 years.
 If you’re a solopreneur, this step also involves looking at your personal financial situation and having a clear understanding of how much profit you need to make each year (and don’t forget about long term savings for retirement, etc.).
 From there you can look at your business financials to determine how much revenue you have to generate to cover your business expenses and still have enough profit remaining to cover your personal expenses.
 Here is a good template you can use to quickly and easily forecast income and expenses over 3 years to better understand your financials. [coming soon].